 Deprioritize environmentally-linked control rules.

 It is tempting to directly incorporate an environmental driver into HCRs.
 It also rarely succeeds.
 This approach requires large amounts of data, a stable and predictable environmental relationship, and the ability to improve objectives over simpler control rules.
-Ultimately, most studies have found these approaches fail to meet management objectives and can even lead to greater overfishing risk.
+Ultimately, most studies have found these approaches fail to offer advantages over simpler rules and can even lead to greater overfishing risk.
 For now, environmentally-linked control rules should be deprioritized.

 Use management strategy evaluation to compare rules.